 As the population of non-English-speaking US citizens and residents grows, so does the need to have certified interpreters on hand to make sure justice is carried out for defendants, litigants and victims.

-The Administative Office of United States Courts has developed a certification examination for interpreters in three different widely used languages: Spanish, Navajo and Haitian-Creole.
+The Administrative Office of United States Courts has developed a certification examination for interpreters in three different widely used languages: Spanish, Navajo and Haitian-Creole.

 The examination for certification is administered in two parts.
 First, there is a written exam.
 If an interpreter passes the written exam, he or she is then permitted to take the oral exam.
-The oral exam looks at the interpreter’s ability to perform both consecutive and simultaneous interpreting duties.
+The oral exam tests the interpreter’s ability to perform both consecutive and simultaneous interpreting duties.

 Besides being fluent and skilled at consecutive and simultaneous interpreting, the other skills an interpreter needs to become certified by the US courts are:

 - To be impartial during judicial proceedings